Even though the

 If your tables become corrupted frequently, you should try to

 determine why this is happening.
 The most important thing to

-know is whether the table became corrupted as a result of a
+know is whether the table became corrupted as a result of an

-server crash.
-You can verify this easily by looking for a recent
+unexpected server exit.
+You can verify this easily by looking

-there is such a message, it is likely that table corruption is a
+error log.
+If there is such a message, it is likely that table

-result of the server dying.
-Otherwise, corruption may have
+corruption is a result of the server dying.
+Otherwise,

 corruption may have occurred during normal operation.
 This is a